 Frugal is More than a Way to Spend Money, Part 1

 As I become an adult myself, I find that the choices aren’t as easy as they seemed when I was younger.
-If I have several hundred extra dollars, should I buy a Wii (very cool, by the way, and that’s from a GIRL), put it towards my student loans, or invest it somewhere else?
+If I have several hundred extra dollars, should I buy a Wii (very cool, by the way), put it towards my student loans, or invest it somewhere else?
 It’s answering these questions that has led me to believe that frugality is a mindset that, while it will influence how I spend money, does not dictate living in the Stone Age.

 Here's the part where I actually get to my point: Frugality is first and foremost about goals and priorities.
 When I think about how wonderful it would be to pay off my student loans, it makes it much easier to choose regular coffee over a latte.
 When I think about the travelling I'll be able to do when my fiance and I are totally debt-free, or how awesome it will feel when we can buy our first home, passing on buying that third pair of boots is automatic.
 It's the priorities, the long-term goals and desires that drive me when I choose not to buy good things that I like, not any traditional idea of what I "should" be doing with my money.